 Steve Lucas works for SAP and is not an unbiased source of information on SAP.
 So these claims against Oracle are also designed to improve revenue.

 SAP Taking the High Road?

-Therefore he is unqualified to either promote or speak on SAP’s database or to contradict claims made by Oracle.
+Therefore, he is unqualified to either promote or speak on SAP’s database or contradict Oracle’s claims.
 Oracle also makes exaggerated claims about its database(s).
-But one has to know something about databases to oppose them, or to identify which claims are the most sensational.
+But one has to know something about databases to oppose them or identify which claims are the most sensational.

 SAP Using a Similar Storyline to Oracle Regarding the Cloud